Library :: Library Development :: Education

 Library Learning Online (Idaho Commission for Library): The free, online Supplemental Alternative Basic Library Education (SABLE) program provides additional resources in library knowledge and skills for staff members who have no formal education in library science.
 This program is a supplement to the ABLE courses; however, they are not tied to the completion of the ABLE courses and concentrate on serving youth.

-- Digital Storytime: Kids, Apps, and Libraries --Staff Training Module: The Public Library Development Team at the Wisconsin Department of Public Instruction is proud to announce a new professional development course about the role of apps and devices in the lives of young children and their families.
-Digital Storytime: Kids, Apps, and Libraries is a FREE online tool designed for public library staff serving youth and other educators.
+- Digital Storytime: Kids, Apps, and Libraries --Staff Training Module (Wisconsin Department of Public Instruction): A professional development course about the role of apps and devices in the lives of young children and their families. this is a free online tool designed for public library staff serving youth and other educators.

 - Amigos Training Opportunities: A variety of training topics including OCLC, digitization, reference and technology services, management and technology.
 Some sessions are available free to Amigos members.